Close

 NOTE

 Video does not include bottom channel demonstration.
-Tip: If you will be ordering a recess fit, depending on squareness of your windows an approximate 2mm or more overall gap will be present on the width and height, which you will likely need to fill with no gap silicon, in order to achieve full blackout.
-If your windows are out of square this gap may increase, you can also opt to install a small timber quad behind the channels to help achieve proper blackout.
+Tip: If you will be ordering a recess fit, depending on squareness of your windows an approximate 2mm or more overall gap will be present on the width and height, which you will likely need to fill with your own internal timber quad build out behind the channels, and also underneath the channels to lift them so they sit in their correct position, in order to achieve full blackout.
+If your windows are out of square this gap may increase.
 If you have ordered side channels and a headbox only, the product is slightly easier to install.
 If this might be an issue, we recommend face fixing the blinds for the easiest install.

 Linked Roller Blinds